Shahi9935/knowithub.com/README.md

 # knowithub.com
-A website - by Myself and Manish Ranjan (Zemotacqy)
+A website - by Aditya Narayan Shahi and Manish Ranjan (Zemotacqy)